IBM/cloud-native-starter/reactive/README.md

 * Reactive REST invocations via MicroProfile REST Client
 * Reactive CRUD operations for Postgres

+**Persistence Performance Tests**

+There is also another test which compares the performance of accessing the Postgres database.

+The reactive stack of this sample provides responsive times that take less than half of the time compared to the imperative stack: Reactive: 142 ms (0:42 min total) - Imperative: 265 ms (1:20 min total).

+Read the [documentation](documentation/PersistencePerformanceTests.md) for details.

 ### Setup of local Development Environment

 You can run single services locally, but there are some restrictions: